 The lotus flower is a representation of resilience, not just because of its ability to weather strong storms and winds effectively, but because it’s rooted in muck and filth, and yet rises above it all to bloom in purity and beauty.
 As such, the lotus symbolizes the ability to overcome difficult situations in life, and to reach upwards spiritually.

 Plum blossoms have been the national flower of Taiwan since 1964.
-The Taiwanese believe that it represents resilience and perseverance despite facing many challenges because of the way plum blossoms bloom vibrantly even during the harshest winter storms.
+The Taiwanese believe that it represents resilience and perseverance.
+This is because despite many challenges, the way plum blossoms bloom vibrantly even during the harshest winter storms.